Kuroshio Current: Phytoplankton

 Phytoplankton are responsible for the aforementioned high rates of primary productivity within the current.
 Warm sea surface temperatures and low turbidity in the region lead to clearer waters which allows for deeper penetration of sunlight and an extension of the epipelagic zone.
 These particular characteristics, along with lower nutrient availability within the current, correspond well with the requirements of two specific cyanobacteria: Prochlorococcus and Synechococcus.
-Prochlorococcus is the dominate species of picophytoplankton within the Kuroshio Current and these two species may be responsible for as much as half of the fixation of CO_{2} in the entire Kuroshio Current photic zone.
+Prochlorococcus is the dominant species of picophytoplankton within the Kuroshio Current and these two species may be responsible for as much as half of the fixation of CO_{2} in the entire Kuroshio Current photic zone.
 Further, there are substantial dust deposition events in this region due to Asian Dust Storms from the Gobi desert.
 During these events, dust clouds transport and deposit phosphate and trace metals which subsequently stimulate growth in both Prochlorococcus and Synechococcus as well as diatoms.

 Diatoms and Trichodesmium are speculated to play an important role in the redistribution of nitrogen and carbon in and out of the euphotic zone.
 Trichodesmium is an abundant diazotroph that directly correlates with overall nitrogen fixation within the current.
 This nitrogen fixation supplies a limiting nutrient (nitrate), to other photoautotrophs for growth and reproduction.
 Meanwhile, in areas influenced by upwelling with higher nutrient and carbon concentrations, diatoms are important contributors to carbon and nitrogen out of the euphotic zone due to the weight of their "glass houses" made of silica and their tendencies to sink.